samuelcolvin/em2/SPEC.md

 # Consensus

 Could run a proper consensus algorithm such as raft or paxos, however:
-* neither work well with just two machines, a very common case here
+* neither work well with just two machines, a very common case
-* neither cope with malicious failure which is entirely possible here
+* neither cope with malicious failure which is entirely possible
 * raft would require lots of ongoing communication between platforms, that's obviously not possible.
 Could replace heartbeats but then it's not raft and down the rabbit whole we go.